Dick Stuart: 1966 season

 The Mets moved 21 year old All-Star Ed Kranepool into a left field platoon with Ron Swoboda in order to make room for Stuart at first base.
-However, once Kranepool demonstrated that he was a terrible left fielder, and Stuart committed six errors by June 5, the idea was abandoned.
+However, once Kranepool demonstrated he was a terrible left fielder, and Stuart committed six errors by June 5, that disastrous idea was abandoned.
 The Mets released Stuart on June 15 with a .218 average, four home runs and thirteen RBIs.
 Shortly afterwards, he went from worst to first, signing as a free agent with the Los Angeles Dodgers.
 Though his role with the Dodgers was far more limited than Stuart was used to in his major league career, he returned to the post season for only the second time in his career.
-He appeared as a pinch hitter in games one and four of the 1966 World Series against the Baltimore Orioles, flying out to deep right center in game one, and striking out in game four.
+He appeared as a pinch hitter in games one and four of the 1966 World Series against the Baltimore Orioles, flying out to deep right center in game one, and striking out in Game Four.
+The Dodgers were swept by the Orioles, losing in four straight games as Stuart went hitless.

 Taiyo Whales

 Prior to his trade to the Mets, Stuart seriously considered playing in Japan.
 With no Major League offers on the table for the 1967 season, he signed with Nippon Professional Baseball's Taiyo Whales.
 After an impressive first season with the Whales (.280 avg., 33 HR, 79 RBI), Stuart dipped to a .217 average, with sixteen home runs and forty RBIs his second season.
-He became known as "Moby Dick" while playing in Japan.).
+He became known as "Moby Dick" while playing in Japan.

 He returned to the major leagues with the California Angels in 1969, but after 22 games in which he batted .157 with just one home run, he was released on June 3.
 He finished out the season with the Pacific Coast League's Phoenix Giants before retiring at the age of 36.